sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Media_APIs/Camera_and_Photo_Gallery_APIs.md

 win.open();
 ```

-Some third party Android camera apps may choose to ignore video recording quality settings.
-If you wish to specifically set the video quality, don't assume EXTRA\_VIDEO\_QUALITY intent will be respected by the camera app and use Titanium's built-in camera window which can be used to assign the "overlay" property when calling the showCamera() method.
+{{% alert title="⚠️ Warning" color="primary" %}}Some third party Android camera apps may choose to ignore video recording quality settings.
+If you wish to specifically set the video quality, don't assume EXTRA\_VIDEO\_QUALITY intent will be respected by the camera app and use Titanium's built-in camera window which can be used to assign the "overlay" property when calling the showCamera() method.{{% /alert %}}

 ### Gallery